varshashinde003/snabb/README.md

 ### Snabb

 Snabb is a static site generator created using Nodejs.
-Using Snabb we can generate simple website with markdons.
+Using Snabb we can generate simple website with markdowns.

 ## 🚀 Installation

-OPTION 1:
+OPTION 1

 ```shell
 npm i -g snabb